sspaink/ReleaseGoPresentation/presentation.md

 ## **Distributing Binaries:** lessons learned

-- Document all permissions required
 - If there is a problem increment patch, or the hash will change

-## **Distributing Binaries:** future improvements

-- Migrate more steps to continuous integration pipeline

 ## Conquering a Major Release